 It is recommended that the applicant complete these courses prior to entry into the program.
 Check with the School of Education about possible additional prerequisite requirements.
 It is possible to test out of these courses

-A: Applicants applying for both the Environmental Education and MAT programs must submit the three letters of recommendation required for the Environmental Education program.
+Applicants applying for both the Environmental Education and MAT programs must submit the three letters of recommendation required for the Environmental Education program.
 At least one of the letters of recommendation must include the recommendation form included in the Dual Environmental Education-Teaching Licensure supplemental application packet.
-A third letter of recommendation must be from a professor speaking to the applicant’s academic potential as a graduate students
+The third letter of recommendation must be from a professor speaking to the applicant’s academic potential as a graduate student.

 School of Education